 Fireplaces just have their own feel and warmth that is so much better than a heater.
 When has anyone ever spent quality time cuddled up in front of a heater, anyway?
 So as winter approaches, it might be time to invest in a modern and energy efficient fireplace.

 Wood fireplaces are an all-time classic, but there’s a bigger picture at stake than your comfort.
 If you are concerned about your carbon footprint, then opting for a gas fireplace instead of a wood-burning fireplace is the right choice for you.
 A gas fireplace is cost-efficient, energy-efficient, and eco-conscious compared with a traditional wood-burning fireplace.

 The Value of Aesthetics

 If you’ve ever walked into a living room or master bedroom outfitted with a sleek gas fireplace, you know how much it can enhance the look of a room.
 Nowadays fireplaces come in a variety of shapes and sizes.
-Picture an elongated fireplace in a stainless steel frame with a single elegant flame, a horizontal panel fireplace flickering above your soaker tub in the master bathroom, or a classic fireplace insert with a decorative mantel in your living room.
+Picture an elongated fireplace in a stainless-steel frame with a single elegant flame, a horizontal panel fireplace flickering above your soaker tub in the master bathroom, or a classic fireplace insert with a decorate mantel in your living room.
 The variations are endless, and each style is as irresistible as the next.

 Add Value to Your Home